 I went to the other room and talked for 30 minutes with both Leykun Adeyemi (Nigeria) and Githinji Hinga (Kenya) who cited justification based on the statutes of the African Chess Confederation (ACC)… listen.
 As a member of the Pan-African Diaspora, I was extremely saddened.
 After learning what had transpired, it was a truly pitiful occurrence as African delegates were in the corridors speaking amongst themselves with distrust in their hearts.
 A wedge had been driven between them by outsiders.

-A showdown occurred between Dr. Jean-Claude Essoh of Cote d’Ivoire and…
+A showdown occurred between Dr. Essoh Essis of Cote d’Ivoire and…

 …Georgios Makropolous seen gesturing.